Emel Mathlouthi: Career

 In early 2011, she was recorded on the Avenue Habib Bourguiba singing "Kelmti Horra" to protesters and it became a viral video.
+NPR wrote that the song was a "declaration of independence, a statement of hard-earned liberation".
+This was part of the Arab Spring protests.

 Kelmti Horra (My Word is Free) (2012–2016)

 Emel Mathlouthi released her debut, Kelmti Horra, in January 2012.
 It received critical acclaim.
 In a four out of five star review, The Guardian praised the album for twisting together Arabic roots with western flavours – some rock but mostly cavernous trip-hop.
 "The mix works well on stand-outs "Dhalem" and "Ma Ikit", where Mathlouthi's striking vocals find most melody; elsewhere, the understandably serious mood of protest and sadness flatlines somewhat.
 A powerful new voice, none the less".
 The album was influenced by Joan Baez, Massive Attack, and Björk.
 As a politically aware musician, the songs in the album have made promising duty to speak out on any injustice that Emel has witnessed about her beloved Tunisia.
 While she sings about humanity and a better world, the success of this album has made her to reach many more people in different parts of the world.

 She gave concerts in Egypt and Iraq, and performed in Canada at the Vancouver Folk Music Festival and the Festival du Monde Arabe de Montréal.

 At the beginning of July 2012, she gave a groundbreaking concert in Baghdad, Iraq.
 On 28 July she gave a concert at the Sfinks Festival in Belgium, where she received a standing ovation for her cover of the Leonard Cohen song "Hallelujah".
 In 2013, after her first concert in Cairo since the revolution, Ahram Online described her as "The Fairuz of her generation".
-She opened for Dead Can Dance in the festival Les nuits de Fourvière in Lyon and performed at the WOMAD Festival at Charlton Parkin the UK.
+She opened for Dead Can Dance at the festival Les nuits de Fourvière in Lyon and performed at the WOMAD Festival at Charlton Parkin the UK.
 Israeli authorities refused to let her enter Ramallah to perform, so she sang in front of a camera in Jordan.
 The small show was broadcast to the Palestinian audience in a theater in Ramallah.

 As the song, "Kelmti Horra" (My Word is Free), was considered as "the anthem of the Arab Spring," it has been Emel's most famous song so far.
 The outstanding success of this song led her to perform it on 11 December 2015, during the award ceremony of the 2015 Nobel Peace Prize in Oslo, which was awarded to the Tunisian National Dialogue Quartet.
 At the Nobel Peace Prize Ceremony, she performed two renditions of her song "Kelmti Horra," one accompanied only by a guitarist, Karim Attoumane, and the other with a full orchestra and chorus.
 The concert was hosted by Jay Leno, who praised her in the concert press conference as being the first Arabic-language singer to catch his attention.

 During that time, she collaborated with Tricky and provided leading vocals on his song "Emel".